professorjrod/Weather-App/README.md

 ### Using The Website

-You will be asked to enter the ZIP Code of the desired location that they would like to know the weather for.
+You will be asked to enter the ZIP Code of the desired location that you would like to know the weather for.

 Once the ZIP has been entered, press the submit button to the right of code you entered.